Courtney Dial Whitmore

 Her first book, Push-up Pops (March 2012) was named one of Amazon’s Top 100 Hot New Releases!
 Her two newest books Pizzazzerie: Entertain in Style and The Southern Entertainer’s Cookbook have both been included in Southern Living’s December Issues (2017 and 2020) as well as their list of Best Coffee Table Books for Southern Hostesses.

 She has also regularly written content for eBay, PARADE, and The Huffington Post.
 She’s a former contributor appearing on eHow, Occasions Magazine, Nashville Lifestyles Magazine, Homes.com, Talk of the Town and WSMV Nashville.

-Courtney lives in Nashville, TN with her husband and two daughters (Blakely and Ivy) and two Irish Setters (George and Sally).
+Courtney lives in Charleston, South Carolina with her husband and two daughters (Blakely and Ivy) and two Irish Setters (George and Sally).
 When the girls aren’t throwing tea parties with mom, they’re playing golf with dad!

 A Love for Entertaining